Mirents/selenium_ddt/README.md

 - to Windows - "src/test/resources/drivers/windows/chromedriver.exe"
 - to Unix - "src/test/resources/drivers/unix/chromedriver"

+## Note
+In a real framework project, highlighting can cause tests to fail when there is a viewport-blocking element.

 To draw the diagram, the following was used: [yEd Graph Editor](https://www.yworks.com/products/yed)